-If your healthcare provider prescribes certain drugs, he or she will need to provide your medical records to show that the prescription drug is clinically appropriate for your medical situation.
+If you have a prescription for certain drugs, your healthcare provider will need to provide your medical records to show that the prescription drug is clinically appropriate for your medical situation.
 The list of prescription drugs that require prior authorization changes from time to time.
-Call (844) 813-3860 for a list of drugs on the prior authorization list, or to get prior authorization for a drug.
+Call Hospitality Rx at (844) 484-4726 for a list of drugs on the prior authorization list, or to get prior authorization for a drug.

-Prior authorization is also required for any prescription drug which the U.S. Food and Drug Administration (FDA) is reviewing for known or potential serious risks under a risk evaluation and mitigation strategy.
+Prior authorization is also required for any requests for early refills, and any prescription drug which the U.S. Food and Drug Administration (FDA) is reviewing for known or potential serious risks under a risk evaluation and mitigation strategy.